You can find the right oral surgeon with a little research and a little help from the pros.

 - What’s this surgeon’s background?

 You can find doctors that are in your insurer’s network by calling them or visiting their web site.
 Most companies will list doctors by specialty and show you where their offices are.

 Make a list, cross-check it with any recommendations you get, and go from there.

 You can choose out-of-network doctors, too.
 But that usually costs more.

 There are more than 9,000 oral surgeons in the United States.
 So if you don’t have a regular dentist who can recommend an oral surgeon, and friends or family can’t help you out, take advantage of the web.

 Lots of sites rate surgeons and their offices.
 Remember, though, you have to read the patient reviews critically.
 To one person, someone who’s all-business has no bedside manner.
 To another, that same professional is great because he’s all-business.

 Web sites can also give you background on the doctor, too.
 Education, experience, professional affiliations, and more are probably at your fingertips.

 Does Your Doctor Fit Your Need?

-Find a specialist who has experience in the surgery you have to have.
+Find a specialist who has experience in the surgery you need.
 Dental implant surgery is different than jaw alignment, also called orthognathic surgery.